Southern California Rapid Transit District: Metro Rail

-In 1980 voters passed Proposition A, a half-cent sales tax for a regional transit system.
+In 1980 voters passed Proposition A, a half`cent sales tax for a regional transit system.
 The measure succeeded after proposals in 1968 and 1974 had failed.
 The map that accompanied the initiative showed ten transit corridors with the Wilshire subway line the "cornerstone" of the system, according to former SCRTD planning director Gary Spivak.
 Los Angeles County Supervisor Kenneth Hahn was the author of the proposition, declaring, "I'm going to put the trains back."
 The Los Angeles County Transportation Commission's first light rail line was on the old Long Beach Red Car route from Los Angeles to Long Beach, which passed through Hahn's district (this would become the Metro Blue Line).
 Caltrans surveyed the condition of former Pacific Electric lines in 1982.

 On September 11, 1985, U.S. Representative Henry Waxman added an amendment to that year's Federal Transportation Budget removing all subway construction funds, citing tunneling safety concerns after an entirely unrelated methane explosion in the Fairfax District.

 By 1986, due in part to last-minute lobbying by RTD president Nick Patsaouras, a compromise was reached between Waxman and Representative Julian Dixon.
 The deal allowed funding to go through as long as it did not pass through the Wilshire corridor.
 With a Wilshire corridor alignment prohibited, the Metro Red Line was reprioritized and routed north up Vermont, the next highest projected ridership corridor, to Hollywood.
-Because of the change in alignment, a 1 mi stub line on Wilshire between Vermont and Western persists until the D Line Extension is opened in 2025.
+Because of the change in alignment, a 1 mi stub line on Wilshire between Vermont and Western persisted for 30 years. until Section 1 of the D Line Extension opened on May 8, 2026.